 06/02/68 Grayson L. Kirk, President of Columbia University

-06/16/68 Governor George Romney, Michigan, Governor Raymond P. Shafer,
+06/16/68 Governor George Romney, Michigan, Governor Raymond P. Shafer, Pennsylvania,

 Governor Spiro Agnew, Maryland, Governor Dewey Bartlett, Oklahoma